So, you know you want to be a freelance blogger.

 My advice would be to build a reputation first.
 Write guest posts on reputable sites for free.
 If companies start reaching out to you, you’re in a good position to negotiate.
 They noticed what you’ve written and already know the value of great content.
 It’s also less frightening than cold pitching from the start.”

 Bill is a freelance business writer at Billacholla.com where he helps entrepreneurs and bloggers write the best content that drives traffic and generates sales for their business.
 He has been featured in top publications like Huffpost, Problogger and just to name a few.

 “I got my first freelance client through guest blogging at Matthewwoodward.co.uk and since then my monthly recurring revenue has increased significantly.

 Here’s the proof:

-To be completely transparent, if a new a newbie wants to land their first client and get the best results from freelancing, then they need to embrace guest blogging on premium sites.
+To be completely transparent, if a newbie wants to land their first client and get the best results from freelancing, then they need to embrace guest blogging on premium sites.

 I personally tested and it worked for me.”

 There you have it, 22 stories to inspire you.

 How did you find your first freelance blogging client?
 Share your experience with us in the comments!